What is e-Insurance Account (eIA)?

 eIA stands for "e-Insurance Account" or "Electronic Insurance Account".
-This e-Insurance account gives policyholders access to their life insurance portfolio at a few clicks.
+This e-Insurance account gives policyholders access to their life insurance portfolio in a few clicks.

 Benefits of an eIA: